trothr/blog/Richard/2020/20200717-long-delayings.md

 he's doubtful it would help.
 But he *did* get other help.
 Not as if he put things off.
 He got help, still does.

+Losing my wife sent me into a tailspin.
+I was so angry.
+I could have said to any supporting friend, "What do you care?".
+But to reject the helping hand is to suck the love out of your friend for no good reason.

 ## Don't Delay

-When I put-off grieving Mom's passing, it didn't help anything or anyone.
+When I put-off grieving Mom's passing, it did no good for anyone.
 In fact, my delay had several significant negative effects.
+From my experience, I urge you, don't let your suffering set there, the anguish to be dredged up later, because it will.
+You have a life to live.

 I was busy enough with a new job that I didn't really notice.
-But I didn't go deep, didn't mentally unpack things that were too painful and for which I had no reference or context.
+I didn't go deep, didn't mentally unpack things that were difficult and for which I had no reference or context.
 People suffer loss every day.
 It hurts to think about.
 Most of us would like to box it in a corner or make it go away.
 (But how do you "make it go away"?
 Can't get